indiegabo/ldtk-level-manager/README.md

-# Handy FSM
+# LDtk Vania (Work in progress)

-A finite state machine solution for Unity.
+A solution for running metroidvania levels in Unity with LDtk.

-This is a work in progress
+Please refer to https://indiegabo.github.io/ldtk-vania for documentation and showcasing.